Architecture, MArch

 3. Studio Design

 Studio is the central component of an effective education in architecture.
 Studio learning encourages dialogue, collaboration, risk-taking, innovation, and a “learn-by-doing” pedagogy.
-The Studio atmosphere is a unique learning community that fosters increased scholarship as well as personal connectedness and an attitude of “iron sharpening iron.”
+The studio atmosphere is a unique learning community that fosters increased scholarship as well as personal connectedness and an attitude of “iron sharpening iron.”

 4. Faculty

-Students are encouraged to think of all the faculty of CBU Architecture as “their” faculty, not just their particular Studio instructor.
+Students are encouraged to think of all the faculty of CBU Architecture as “their” faculty, not just their particular studio instructor.
 Interaction between students in separate studios and between students in separate years of the program is encouraged, as is interaction between students in the separate disciplines of CAVAD.

 5. Time Management

-Students and faculty must lead balanced lives and use time wisely, including time outside the Design Studio, to gain from all aspects of a university education and life experiences.
-Although we believe in the Studio as the backbone of the architectural education, we also believe in the value of a rich, fully engaged life that is deeply involved in spiritual maturity and service.
+Students and faculty must lead balanced lives and use time wisely, including time outside the design studio, to gain from all aspects of a university education and life experiences.
+Although we believe in the studio as the backbone of the architectural education, we also believe in the value of a rich, fully engaged life that is deeply involved in spiritual maturity and service.

 6. Interdisciplinary and Collaborative Opportunities